cosmicjs/appointment-scheduler/AppointmentSchedulerBlog.md

-Using CosmicJS, Twilio, Express, and React, we've built a modular, easy to extend appointment scheduler to both give others easy access to our time while saving more of it for ourselves.
-The speed at which we're able to get our app deployed and the simplicity of managing our data reinforces that it was an obvious choice to use CosmicJS both for CMS and deployment.
+Using Cosmic JS, Twilio, Express, and React, we've built a modular, easy to extend appointment scheduler to both give others easy access to our time while saving more of it for ourselves.
+The speed at which we're able to get our app deployed and the simplicity of managing our data reinforces that it was an obvious choice to use Cosmic JS both for CMS and deployment.
 Although our appointment scheduler will definitely save us time in the future, it's a sure thing that it can never compete with the time Cosmic will save us on future projects.

 ---